Kavi1312/Lambda_Serverless_Assignment/README.md

 This solution ensures that EC2 instance details are automatically saved to an S3 bucket before termination or shutdown, providing a reliable backup mechanism.
 By leveraging AWS services such as CloudWatch, Lambda, and S3, the process is fully automated and scalable.
 ====================================================================================================================================================================================================================================================================

-Assignment 5: Auto-Tagging EC2 Instances on Launch Using AWS Lambda and Boto3
+# **Assignment 5: Auto-Tagging EC2 Instances on Launch Using AWS Lambda and Boto3**

+### **Objective**
-Objective: Learn to automate the tagging of EC2 instances as soon as they are launched, ensuring better resource tracking and management.
+Learn to automate the tagging of EC2 instances as soon as they are launched, ensuring better resource tracking and management.

+### **Task**
-Task: Automatically tag any newly launched EC2 instance with the current date and a custom tag.
+Automatically tag any newly launched EC2 instance with the current date and a custom tag.

-Instructions:
-1. EC2 Setup:
+### **Instructions**

+#### **1. EC2 Setup**
 - Ensure you have the capability to launch EC2 instances.

-2. Lambda IAM Role:
+#### **2. Lambda IAM Role**
 - In the IAM dashboard, create a new role for Lambda.
 - Attach the `AmazonEC2FullAccess` policy to this role.

-3. Lambda Function:
+#### **3. Lambda Function**
 - Navigate to the Lambda dashboard and create a new function.
 - Choose Python 3.x as the runtime.
 - Assign the IAM role created in the previous step.
 - Write the Boto3 Python script to:
   1. Initialize a boto3 EC2 client.
   2. Retrieve the instance ID from the event.
   3. Tag the new instance with the current date and another tag of your choice.
   4. Print a confirmation message for logging purposes.

-4. CloudWatch Events:
+#### **4. CloudWatch Events**
 - Set up a CloudWatch Event Rule to trigger the EC2 instance launch event.
 - Attach the Lambda function as the target.

-5. Testing:
+#### **5. Testing**
 - Launch a new EC2 instance.
 - After a short delay, confirm that the instance is automatically tagged as specified.

 ----------------------------------------------